 The Special Operations community would like to recognize and remember our canine soldiers killed in action.
 Our dogs have saved countless lives and have earned a hero's memorial.

-We are creating a memorial for our fallen SOF K9's.
-The intent is a life size bronze Belgian Malinois, wearing his deployment kit based on what our dogs actually wear in combat.
+The statue is a life size bronze Belgian Malinois, wearing his deployment kit based on what our dogs actually wear in combat.

 Lena Toritch was born in St. Petersburg, Russia.
 She received her classical training at the Academy of Fine Arts.
 Lena studied drawing, sculpture, watercolor painting, history of art and architecture.